Recollections: A Long Walk

 More amazed than they were, I left it at that.

-The big news was water.
+The big excitement was about water.
 Veronika went to the sink, and turned on the new faucet full blast.

 “Look!
 We have as much as we want, now!”